Classical-quantum gravity as quantum gravity in disguise: Structure and consistency of hybrid dynamics

 Quantum states $\rho$ are standard trace-one, trace-class operators on the Hilbert space $\eH$ of the quantum system Q, and operators on it belong to some operator space $\eO(\eH)$.
 Vectors of the CQ Hilbert space can be thought of as $\eH$-valued functions of $z\in\gP$.
 Thus, we can introduce a map

 that generates the CQ operators.

-A CQ state $\hat\rho(z,t)$ satisfies the normalization condition \eqref{eq:CQ.state.normalization} and generates the reduced quantum $\rho(t)$ and classical $\varrho(z,t)$ states via Eq.~\eqref{red-Q} and Eq.~\eqref{red-C}, respectively.
+A CQ state $\hat\rho(z,t)$ satisfies the normalization condition \eqref{eq:CQ.state.normalization} and generates the reduced classical $\varrho(z,t)$ and quantum $\rho(t)$ states via Eq.~\eqref{red-C} and Eq.~\eqref{red-Q}, respectively.
 For example, {the state of a hybrid system consisting of classical spatial degrees of freedom} and a quantum spin \textonehalf{} is described by a $2 \! \times \!
-2$ matrix of phase space functions that are subject to the constraints discussed in Section~\ref{sec:CQ.systems}.
+2$ matrix of phase space functions that are subject to the constraints discussed in Section~\ref{sec:CQ.dynamics}.
 A product form of a CQ state

 that describes a normalized quantum state $\rho(z,t)$ conditioned on the classical system being in the state $z$ {does not imply the} absence of correlations between {observables of the C and Q subsystems}.